LydianAI Open-source tooling

 Creating a project

-Set up a SW System project with the applicable ASIL level and standards profile.
+Set up a SW System project with the applicable ASIL level, Automotive SPICE capability target, and standards profile.

 Creating a SW System project

 A project in Assurance-as-Code represents a SW System — the software being developed and assessed.
-Before you create any artifacts, you define the project’s profile: which standards apply, what ASIL level the system is developed to, and who has access.
+Before you create any artefacts, you define the project’s profile: which standards apply, what ASIL level the system is developed to, what Automotive SPICE capability is targeted, and which relevance flags apply.

 What a project profile controls